 You can’t study abroad in Australia without visiting New Zealand.
 It’s common to do a week-long road trip around NZ’s South Island while studying abroad Down Under, but unfortunately I ran out of time (and money) during my semester abroad to do this.
 I did, however, manage to squeeze in a three day trip to New Zealand’s North Island during my semester abroad, and was lucky enough to do it with my boyfriend Nathaniel!
 A trip to the South Island is now at the top of my bucket list, but for now, here’s everything we did in the North Island:

 Fun fact: Auckland is NOT the capital of New Zealand, Wellington is.
 BUT Auckland is NZ’s largest and most populous city, meaning that there is plenty to do!
 Auckland is a really clean and modern city with many chain restaurants and stores, but plenty of charm.
 There are a lot of hilly, quaint streets and parks.
 I think Auckland is a great home-base for day trips all around the North Island.
+There’s a ton of things to do in Auckland!
+One of the best day trips you can take is a Mangawhai day trip.
 We stayed at the Copthorne Hotel in Auckland.

 The Auckland Domain was our favorite park to walk through, and is home to the Auckland Museum.
 It covered everything from WWI & WWII to animals to tornadoes to art.
 Nathaniel fulfilled his life-long dream of seeing a life-size Giant Moa (lol he did a project on them in 5th grade and has been fascinated since) and I really enjoyed learning about the New Zealand Māori culture.
 We also got brunch at the Wintergreen Cafe and walked around the gardens in the park!

 Auckland has an impressive harbor with lots of seafood restaurants and the SkyTower which you can pay to climb or even bungee jump off of!